 The principal objective of the USNC/IECEx is to:

-The principle objective of the IECEx System is to facilitate international trade in equipment and services for use in explosive atmospheres, while maintaining the required level of safety, including:
+The principle objective of the IECEx System is to facilitate international trade by providing a global framework for impartial third-party conformity assessment and certification of equipment, services, personnel and other related activities, eoncompassing the concept of mutual recognition, while maintaining the required level of safety, including:

 Membership in the USNC/IECEx is open to all U.S. National interested parties who are directly and materially affected by the committee's activity.
 Participation is fair and equitable without dominance by any single interest.
 All U.S. ExCBs are members of the USNC/IECEx.

 U.S. National Interested Parties are one of the following entities:

 - An individual representing a corporation or an organization domiciled in the U.S.

 - An individual representing a U.S. federal, state or local government entity.